digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 ## DisplayAnnotation

+TODO - update from Slack https://digirati.slack.com/archives/C9U6T4G92/p1645532626064159

+TODO - cp.annotations page

-For displaying an Annotation on the Canvas, you wrap it in a `DisplayAnnotation`.
+For displaying an Annotation on the Canvas, you wrap it in a `DisplayAnnotation`.  (no!!)

 The Vault doesn't know anything about this class.
 It belongs to Canvas Panel. `DisplayAnnotation` provides properties that help you style annotations, react to events on them, manage their visibility on the canvas, and other utility / extensions.